vesuxyz/docs/docs/explore/vesu-basics.md

 Note that vTokens represent a specific market's supplied assets and thus each market issues its own vToken.
 For example, in the diagram above a vETH token exists potentially for each of the ETH markets A, B, D, E and F.

 Furthermore, the issuance of vTokens is implemented with a lending pool's hooks and is thus not part of the standard logic.
 This enables developers to further innovate and unlock even more UX improvements in the future.

+### Interest Rates

+Interest rates apply a cost to borrowing an asset in a market.
+The interest rate is paid by borrowers to lenders in order to compensate those for supplying liquidity in a market.
+The model governing the interest rate is implemented with a lending pool's *lending hooks* and can thus differ across markets.
+However, in general the interest rate adjusts with the demand for the market's liquidity and should thus express the market's equilibrium borrow cost.

+### Price Oracle

+Vesu relies on an (external) price feed, the *price oracle*, for the valuation of a position's collateral and debt.
+Therefore, Vesu's lending hooks enable to integrate with any third-party or special purpose Oracle system on a pool-by-pool basis.

+In a first implementation, the factory extension utilizes the [Pragma](https://www.pragmaoracle.com/) oracle system, which offers robust price feeds for a variety of assets on Starknet.
+Pragma's innovative design allows the factory extension to derive high-quality asset prices and implement advanced sanity checks using additional contextual data such as the number of active price sources.

+While this first implementation offers highly robust and (fail-) safe prices feeds it should be noted that this can be adjusted by anyone to serve other use cases or integrate with a different oracle provider for future pools.

 ### Loan-to-Value